acekyd/laravel-notable-libraries/README.md

 # laravel-notable-libraries
-Laravel Notable Libraries contains a list of libraries or packages i have come across that serve one purpose or the other and serve it great
+Laravel Notable Libraries contains a list of libraries or packages i have come across that serve one purpose or the other and serve it great.
+Please contribute as you come across great, useful and working packages.
+Thanks

 ## Authentication
 * JWT-Auth - https://github.com/tymondesigns/jwt-auth
 * Laravel Socialite (Social Authentication e.g facebook/twitter) - https://github.com/laravel/socialite

-## Administration
+## Admin
 * Laravel Panel - http://laravelpanel.com/

 ## API